mil/gulp/docs/recipes/templating-with-swig-and-yaml-front-matter.md

-# Templating with YAML Front Matter and Swig
+# Templating with YAML Front-Matter and Swig
-Templating, similar to systems found in blogging engines, can be setup using `gulp-swig`, `gulp-data`, and `gulp-front-matter` matter with ease.
-Consider the example:
+Templating can be setup using `gulp-swig`, `gulp-data`, and `gulp-front-matter` matter with ease:

 ##### `page.html`